Odunlola/MemoryMatcher/README.md

 3. Javascript

 Getting Started:
-1. Link to the Game-
+1. Link to the Game- https://github.com/Odunlola/MemoryMatcher.git

 2. Instructions-
-Each player to match cards within 30 seconds after each other.
-Each players clicks the cards to flip over and match them together.
-A player will score 1 if it matches correctly
-There are six rounds in all to match the twelve cards.
+There are 10 matching cards
+5 cards are images of Musicians and the other 5 cards are titles of their songs.
+The player is to match the musicians images to the titles of their songs.
+The player clicks on a card and it flips over to reveal an image or a song title.
+The image cards are distinguished from the song cards card by symbols.
+This is continuously done until all ten cards are matched.
+For each match, the player scores 2 points.
-At the end of the game, player with highest score is declared winner
+At the end of the game the player scores 10 points in total.

 Next Steps: Planned Future Enhancements -
+To play a line of the song once its matches.

 COMMITS: